Media Impact Festival

 The 2015 Media Impact Festival celebrates the social impact of media, and its capacity to transform society.
 Now in its second year, the festival showcases documentary films that have made a notable impact on a particular issue through powerful coverage and inspired engagement of audiences, influencers, and institutions.

 Our nominators have chosen five films to be highlighted, each of which were considered for The Henry Hampton Award for Excellence in Film & Digital Media.
-The award will be presented at a ceremony recognizing each of the film selections on June 23rd, 2015.
+The award was presented at a ceremony recognizing each of the film selections on June 23rd, 2015.

-We’ve assembled case studies examining the outreach campaigns for each of this year’s selections — follow the links below to learn more about how these high-impact films moved audiences and influencers to action.
+We’ve assembled case studies examining the films’ outreach campaigns — follow the links below to learn more about how these high-impact films moved audiences and influencers to action.

 2015 Winner of The Henry Hampton Award for Excellence in Film & Digital Media:

 Virunga—which tells the story of conservation workers fighting to protect Virunga National Park in the Democratic Republic of Congo (DRC)led to a campaign focused on four key areas: film; legal; advocacy in the DRC; and international advocacy.
 The campaign garnered public awareness through multiple awards, a large press profile, high-profile supporters, further action by governments and NGOs, and distribution in over 100 countries on a major platform.
 The filmmakers have successfully engaged six governments in this issue and expect that to grow.
 They have also reached many ambassadors both to DRC and from DRC as well as key political figures.
 Threats to Virunga National Park are an ongoing inter-governmental issue still being debated by parliaments and committees.
 In February 2014, after a series of private briefings by the campaign team and their partners, the Church of England Ethical Investment Fund called upon oil company SOCO to address allegations concerning their operations in Virunga National Park.
 In addition, legal work related to the film is ongoing.